Anti-Microbial Coatings for Medical and Underwater Biofouling Applications (RFT-260)

 The technology includes a polysiloxane backbone that enables versatile attachment of QAS with multiple options for salts (e.g. bromides, chlorides, and iodides), as well as a unique approach to incorporate silver so as to maximize its availability.

-These technologies are patented with fully preserved US patent rights (issued US patents 8,372,384, and 8,709,394), and are available for licensing/partnering opportunities.
+This technology is patented with fully preserved US patent rights (issued US patent 8,709,394) and is available for licensing/partnering opportunities.

 Saurabhi Satam, Business Development and Licensing Associate